dash4k/tugas-akhir-strukdat/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the WTFPL License.
+Distributed under the The Unlicense License.
 See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>